ant-design/ant-design/docs/blog/contributor-development-maintenance-guide.en-US.md

 ![006](https://user-images.githubusercontent.com/10286961/224358407-3d89d2f5-b4aa-48b4-aab8-1331a0f620fa.png)

-3. **Update document**: The above two steps are mainly to warn developers in the editor and browser preview.
-Next, we need to update the relevant software documentation.
-Generally speaking, if we need an expired property, it means that it is not recommended for users to use.
-And add the description of the new property simultaneously.
-(PS: If it cannot be deleted due to special circumstances, please specify the version supported by this property and the alternative scheme in the remarks column)
+3. **Update document**: The above two steps are mainly to warn developers in the editor and browser.
+Next, we need to update the related document.
+Generally speaking, if we have a property deprecated, it means that it is not recommended for users to use.
+So we need to remove the related document and add the description of the new property at the mean time.
+If it cannot be deleted due to special circumstances, please specify the version this property is supported and the alternative scheme in the remarks column.

 4. **Compatibility between old and new**: Now that we're done with the early tips, it's important to make sure that the new property and the old one live in harmony for a while until the old one dies.
 That is to say, currently we use expired property to work normally, in addition to the warning, can not have any changes.